Leoy1/JayPay-Discord-Bot/README.md

 # JayPay-Discord-Bot
-A payment reminder Discord bot with tracking and interest tracking on payment.
+A payment reminder Discord bot with payment history and payment tracking.